donghao-wu/donghao-wu.github.io/_pages/datavis1.md

 **What are some influential factors of total crime incidents?**

-## 🔢 Introduction to the Data set
+## 🔢 Introduction to the Dataset

 **Data Source**

 The National Crime Victimization Survey(NCVS) Data is downloaded from [NACJD website](https://www.icpsr.umich.edu/web/NACJD/studies/38090/summary) and will be saved as a csv file named **ncvs** in this project.
 The NCVS was designed with **four primary objectives**: (1) to develop detailed information about the victims and consequences of crime, (2) to estimate the number and types of crimes not reported to the police, (3) to provide uniform measures of selected types of crimes, and (4) to permit comparisons over time and types of areas.
-Original data set contains
+Original dataset contains
 **8043 observations**, each observation is a victim from crime and **81 variables**.
 (Not all the variables will be included in this project)

 ## 🛠️Methods